andra961/React-Netflix-Clone/README.md

 ## Install

-First, be sure to have Node.js installed.
+First, be sure to have Node 16 installed.
 In the root of the project run:

 ```
 npm install